polyaxon/polyaxon/docs/templates/experimentation/hyperparameters_search.md

 they also share some subsections such as: `matrix` definition of hyperparameters, `early_stopping`, and `concurrency`.
 Each one of this algorithms has a dedicated subsection to define the required options.

-# Grid search
+## Grid search

-The grid search is the default algorithm used by Polyaxon in case no other algorithm is defined. and it has support one optional parameter `n_experiments` in case the user does not want to traverse the whole space search.
+The grid search is the default algorithm used by Polyaxon in case no other algorithm is defined. and it accepts one optional parameter `n_experiments` in case the user does not want to traverse the whole space search.

-The grid search does not allow the use of distribution, and requires that all matrix definition are wither values or ranges.
+The grid search does not allow the use of distribution, and requires that all matrix definition are values or ranges.

 Here's an example of a